jmelnick101/AlentiginosusRhizobia/README.md

 `-n` is the output file.

+# Population structure analysis
+## Rhizobia genetic distance X host genetic distance
+Rather than use host genetic data directly, we can get a sense of whether closely related rhizobia match to closely related hosts by labeling the phylogeny by the variety of Astragalus lentiginosus each rhizobium sample came from.

+This was performed in FigTree.
+It requires no direct code as it was performed in a GUI.

+## Rhizobia genetic distance X geographic distance
+(Note: since soils and seeds were taken from the same plants, the geographic distance is the same for both the rhizobia and their hosts.)

+A Mantel test compares 2 distance matrices to test their correlation.
+To determine whether closely related bacteria are more likely to be found near each other, genetic distance was compared to geographic distance.
+(The same kind of test could be used to compare the genetic distance of the rhizobia to the genetic distance of their hosts for a more quantitative answer to the previous question.)

+This was tested in R using 2 different packages to compare their conclusions: the `mantel.test` function of "ape" and the `mantel.rtest` function of "ade4".
+Note that the former takes the data as matrices while the latter takes dist objects.

+See the file `makeMantel.R`.

 # Annotation:
 Two alternate tools were used.
 The code is very similar for both.
 They start in the input folder and output into the parent folder containing that folder.
 Most of the code is just trimming the names of the files, such as "19_30C_S380_bin.1.fa".
 They all start with "19_" and most of the suffixes are just from assembly; the only meaningful part is the "30C" in this example, so we trim everything after that.